 - A free divider panel to adjust the internal size as your dog grows, saving you having to buy more than one crate

-- A no. 1 best seller.
-More than 10 000 people have given it 5-stars on Amazon.com
+- A no. 1 best seller with over 10k 5-stars reviews on Amazon.com

 Midwest also provides covers and beds that perfectly fit their crates, for extra convenience